ohsamuraikitkat/github-nickname-wizard/README.md

 **Import/Export Settings:**
 1. Click "Export Settings" to save your current nicknames, custom sort order, and theme to a `config.json` file
 2. To import, click the file input area, select a previously exported JSON file, and click "Import Settings"

+**Gist Synchronization:**
+1. Click the extension icon in your browser toolbar to open the popup
+2. Go to the "Gist Sync Settings" section
+3. Create a GitHub Gist that contains your settings (you can export your settings first and use that content)
+4. Enter the Gist ID in the input field (the alphanumeric part from the Gist URL)
+5. Click "Sync Now" to synchronize your settings
+6. Optionally enable "Automatic synchronization" to keep your settings in sync automatically
+7. Share the Gist ID with your team members who can then use it to sync the same settings

 **Configuring Strict Mode:**
 1. Enable Strict Mode by toggling the checkbox in the "Strict Mode Settings" section of the popup UI